-The College currently runs a number of extracurricular homework and revision groups through out the year, as well as special interest clubs and groups.
+The College currently runs a number of extracurricular homework and revision groups, as well as special interest clubs and groups.
 Please refer to the following document for a comprehensive list of 2021 classes on offer.

 Bush Rangers Cadets Program